NSAPH-Data-Platform/nsaph-platform-docs/docs/_sources/adding_data.md.txt

 - Bulk ingesting multiple CSV-like files (we support many formats) from local file system to create a lightweight data domain

-For creating new tables in teh database, there is a choice between manually creating a data model and required data conversions and transformations or automatically inferring data structure based on data sampling.
+For creating new tables in the database, there is a choice between manually creating a data model and required data conversions and transformations or automatically inferring data structure based on data sampling.